sobekcore/yerba-mate-home/README.md

 ## Yerba Mate Home
 Yerba Mate Home is a simple informational site about Mate.
 It has public API for use to anyone, as well as visual representation of it in user friendly GUI.
 Core of the app is back-end powered by **`Go`** which runs the whole site.
-Front-end of the app is made with **`React`**, which is built into static files.
+Front-end of the app is made with **`React`**, which is built into static files, as well as **`Sass`** for easier and more convinient styling.
 However all the API data is held and processed by **`MySQL`** database.

 ## How to contribute
 To add new entries visit **`YERBAS.md`** file, here you have a template for making suggestions for new entries with an example (yes, add that backslash to create new markdown line)